azamz1/Google-Data-Analytics-Capstone-Bikeshare/README.md

 # Prepare

 ## Expected Deliverable
-- A clear statement of the business task
+- A description of all data sources used

 ## Deliverable
 From [divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html), I used trip data from January 2022 to December 2022.
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).